Go to page content

 Talk with your doctor if you think your medication is causing your symptoms.
 He or she might be able to go over your options with you.

-Other causes of night sweats may include:
+Other common causes of night sweats may include:

 • Medicines: Certain medicines used to treat depression, diabetes, and cancers may cause them.